valtaust/SolvedPublicKeyPermissionDeniedEc2AWS/README.md

 chmod 400 authorized_keys if permissions still deny access.

 4. Edit the stopped machine in Actions ---> instance setting ----> edit user data like with the smaller key from the authorized key section as in the code (optional step might not be required if you have a default already or got access) from previous steps
 Save the default from inside the textbox first.
 This is a difficult step no way back.

 Inside directory .ssh/$   I used ls command to list files.
 The end result is I have 2 files labsuser.pem and authorized_keys files.
 If there is a vockey.pem here I suggest to keep it because it is a similar to a backup private key. labsuser.pem is a private key. authorized_keys is a public key.

 For the textBox called edit user data amend this code with a copy-paste of the authorized_keys char data (about 20 characters file compared to the regular private key). labsuser.pem key is approximately 40-50 chars in length of key.
+Note that in edit user data file the name of the OS_USER is the name assigned to the virtual machine.
+Change the name at the = operator where it states OS_USER=ubuntu.

 Content-Type: multipart/mixed; boundary="//"
 MIME-Version: 1.0--//